sarkonovich/Alexa-Hue/README.md

 *"Alexa, tell...start long alert on the kitchen lights in forty five seconds"*

 Preprogrammed colors include pink, orange, green, red, turqoise, blue, purple, and violet.
 All these colors accept the modifiers "dark" and "light" (e.g., "dark blue", "light pink.").
 You can also specify the following mired colors: candle, relax, reading, neutral, concentrate, and energize.
-You can add your own colors, or adjust the values of the existing ones, by editing lines 254 and 255 of hue.switch.rb

 ####Groups and Scenes####